sovereign/sovereign/roles/common/DESIGN.md

 A single certificate is created using Let's Encrypt with SANs used for the subdomains.
 The user must configure the list of subdomains to register in `vars/user.yml` unless they are installing all services, i.e., the default list of subdomains is everything.

-Certificate renewal is done automatically using cron.

-Certificates and private keys are backed up using tarsnap.

 The role is designed to fail if a certificate cannot be generated for all subdomains listed.
 This catches DNS configuration errors where a subdomain should have a record but does not.
 Errors in the other direction (not all subdomains are listed in the SANs) can be addressed after detection by fixing the configuration and rerunning the role.

+Several packages need access to the private key.
+Not all are run as root.
+Examples include Prosody (XMPP) and ZNC (IRC bouncer).
+The approach in these cases is to copy the certificates and manage ownership and mode for them separately.
+This is to avoid stomping on directory ownership and modes in /etc/letsencrypt.

+Certificates and private keys are backed up using tarsnap.

+Certificate renewal is done automatically using cron.
+The cron script must be aware of private key copies and update them as well.
+Services that depend on new keys must also be bounced.
+It is up to roles that rely on keys to modify the cron script (preferably using `linein` or similar games) to accomplish this.

 ### Alternative approaches